-percent of blocks in commercial areas will have the amount of short-term bicycle parking spaces required by the current zoning code by 20##.
+percent of blocks in commercial areas will have at least ## percent of the amount of short-term required by the current zoning code.

-Percentage of blocks in commercial areas that have the amount of short-term bicycle parking spaces required by the current zoning code.
+Percentage of blocks in commercial areas will have at least ## percent of the amount of short-term bicycle parking required by the current zoning code by 20##.